chinamike65/hugo-tuolesi/content/book3/book3en.md

 Father and son here means master and apprentice.

-In Tibetan Buddhism, Dharmather and son are often used to refer to Mahasiddha and his disciples, or teachers and apprentices who have a good relationship of dependence, such as Atisha and his son, which refer to Atisha and Zhongdunpa masters and disciples.
+In Tibetan Buddhism, father and son are often used to refer to Mahasiddha and his disciples, or teachers and apprentices who have a good relationship, such as Atisha and his son, which refer to Atisha and Zhongdunpa - master and disciple.

 121

 This sutra says that Buddhas and Bodhisattvas often show signs that sentient beings can accept to save sentient beings.

-The sentence-by-sentence translation is: In order to save sentient beings, Buddhas and Bodhisattvas sometimes appear in the form of Brahma Kings and Dishatians; when saving sentient beings in the demonic way, they will appear as Demon Kings; when Buddhas and Bodhisattvas benefit sentient beings in the world, it is difficult for us ordinary people to measure their words and deeds. .
+The sentence-by-sentence translation is: In order to save sentient beings, Buddhas and Bodhisattvas sometimes appear in the form of Brahma Kings and Dishatians; when saving sentient beings in the demonic way, they will appear as Demon Kings; when Buddhas and Bodhisattvas benefit sentient beings in the world, it is difficult for us ordinary people to measure their words and deeds.

 When they appear female, they behave the same as women; sometimes they also appear in the animal realm; Buddhas and Bodhisattvas have already cut off greed, hatred, and delusion, but in order to let all beings accept them, they will show greed without greed; If there is no ignorance, there will be the appearance of ignorance; if there is no madness, there will be the appearance of madness; if the eye of the Dharma is like a torch, there will be the appearance of blindness, and so on.

 The purpose of showing various faults is to correspond to the faculties of sentient beings, so as to help sentient beings to believe and accept them, and to accept and subdue them.

-Ordinary people can only accept mortal appearance, that is to say, only the karma of mortal appearance.
+Ordinary people can only accept mortal appearance, that is to say, only the delusion of mortal appearance.

-Therefore, Buddhas and Bodhisattvas transform into ordinary people, and teachers are Buddhas and Bodhisattvas who transform into ordinary people to save sentient beings.
+Therefore, Buddhas and Bodhisattvas transform into ordinary people, and teachers are Buddhas and Bodhisattvas who transform into ordinary people to benefit sentient beings.

 The degree of responsiveness is incredible.
 Among the sentient beings of the same race and the same kind, because of different conditions such as ability, wisdom, and blessings, different psychological cognitions will be generated, and finally different root tools will be formed.